godwokenrises/godwoken-doc/docs/intro.md

    }
    ```

-   For more information about the tags of the pre-buildt docker image, see https://hub.docker.com/r/nervos/godwoken-prebuilds/tags?page=1&ordering=last_updated.
+   For more information about the tags of the pre-built docker image, see https://hub.docker.com/r/nervos/godwoken-prebuilds/tags?page=1&ordering=last_updated.

    Example: